BrowserStackCE/browserstack-examples-appium-junit5/README.md

 Welcome to BrowserStack JUnit 5 Examples, a sample UI testing framework empowered with [Appium](https://appium.io/) and [JUnit 5](https://junit.org/JUnit 5/).
 Along with the framework the repository also contains a collection of sample test scripts written for BrowserStack Demo Mobile App.

 This BrowserStack Example repository demonstrates an Appium test framework written in JUnit 5 with parallel testing capabilities.
-The Appium test scripts are written for the open source [todo](todo).
+The Appium test scripts are written for the open source [BrowserStack Demo Mobile App](https://www.dropbox.com/sh/uh34wumb9rsck5i/AAB-rhZwXWt408VcSm_M1bNIa?dl=0).
 This BrowserStack Demo Mobile App is an e-commerce mobile application which showcases multiple real-world user scenarios.
 The app is bundled with offers data, orders data and products data that contains everything you need to start using the app and run tests out-of-the-box.

 The Appium tests are run on different platforms like on-prem and BrowserStack using various run configurations and test capabilities.